.png)

 Whilst these options don’t fully solve the issue at hand, they will help to maintain a steadier supply chain in the wake of the shortage.

 For more information or support, feel free to get in touch with the friendly team at ABL Circuits who will be happy to offer any advice throughout this turbulent time.
-Alternatively, if you’re looking for help with design and assembly, get in touch for a free quote.
+Alternatively, if you’re looking for help with design and assembly, get in touch for a quote.